-This policy concerns only the selection process for Waverley Under 10, Under 12, Under 14 and Under 16 competition players.
+This policy concerns the selection process for Waverley Under 10, Under 12, Under 14 and Under 16 outdoor competition players.

-a) The selection should take place over two weeks.
+a) The trial should take place over two weeks.

-b) Each player trialling for shield teams will receive a number.
+b) Each player trialling will receive a number.

 c) Players will be asked to refrain from wearing State or other Representative team clothing (eg Hotshots).